adamekissa/adamekissa/README.md

 ### Hi there 👋

---Ghanaian native based in England
+-Software developer based in England
---Software development, self-improvement, nature and reading --Learning new concepts in software development and how to make a positive impact
+-Software development, self-improvement, nature and reading -Learning new concepts in software development and how to make a positive impact

 - 🔭 I’m currently working on an E-commorce platform
 - 🌱 I’m currently learning Python for data analytics